VIMps2/Antssignments/README.md

       - (Read/GET) Class names

 ## Notes
+Milestones
+* Week One
+  * Develop a wireframe for the application in order to brainstorm the overall implementation of the application.
+Find an API for Canvas that works and has the information required for the application to run.
+Establish ways of communication and start the project after the planning has been done.
+* Week Two
+  * Figure out how to implement the API so that we can retreive the information we need for the application.
+Understand how to API works, how to get a developer key and the scope of that key so that we can come up with a way to design the OAuth login page of the appplication.
+Create fragments for the assignments and classes so that the application has multiple pages.
+Design the user interface based off of the wireframe created in week one.
+* Week Three
+  * Implement the bottom navigation bar to allow the user to rotate between the classes and assignments fragments.
+Using the navigation bar should allow the user to be able to navigate their way throughout all the details of the application so far.
+Start on figuring out how to implement the notetaking aspect of the application which allows users to create their own notes for their assignments.
+* Week Four

 List of Issues During Development
 * Push/Pull and Commit Issues
   * Starting the application and communicating when we were going to commit changes for the application was an issue while we got started.
 However, as we began to work more efficiently and communicated more frequently, this issue became quickly resolved.